Skip to content

 High

 Concord's South End and downtown contain extensive pre-1940 wood-framed stock.
 Surrounding rural towns (Hopkinton, Henniker, Warner) have classic forest-edge properties.
-Pricing within 3% of Manchester market; service frequency adjusts upward for rural properties near forest edge.
+Pricing tracks the Manchester market closely; service frequency adjusts upward for rural properties near forest edge.

 Strafford County